homebridge/homebridge/README.md

 ### My iOS App Can't Find Homebridge

-Two reasons why Homebridge may not be discoverable:
+Three reasons why Homebridge may not be discoverable:

   1. Homebridge server thinks it's been paired with, but iOS thinks otherwise.
-Fix: deleted `persist/` directory which is next to your `config.json`.
+To fix this, [Reset Homebridge](https://github.com/homebridge/homebridge/wiki/Connecting-Homebridge-To-HomeKit#how-to-reset-homebridge).

   2. iOS device has gotten your Homebridge `username` (looks like a MAC address) "stuck" somehow, where it's in the database but inactive.
-Fix: change your `username` in the "bridge" section of `config.json` to be some new value.
+To fix this, change your `username` in the "bridge" section of `config.json` to be some new value, or [Reset Homebridge](https://github.com/homebridge/homebridge/wiki/Connecting-Homebridge-To-HomeKit#how-to-reset-homebridge) using the [Homebridge UI](https://github.com/oznu/homebridge-config-ui-x).

   3. iOS DNS cache has gone stale or gotten misconfigured.
-Fix: Turn airplane mode on and back off to flush the DNS cache.
-(This is a temporary fix, but can be repeated when the problem recurs.
+To fix this, turn airplane mode on and back off to flush the DNS cache.
+This is a temporary fix, but can be repeated when the problem recurs.
 No permanent fix is as yet known/confirmed.
-If you're experiencing this as a recurrent issue, it likely affects other bonjour and .local DNS resolution services, for which cycling airplane mode will also temporarily resolve.)
+If you're experiencing this as a recurrent issue, it likely affects other bonjour and .local DNS resolution services, for which cycling airplane mode will also temporarily resolve.

 ### Limitations

  * One installation of Homebridge can only expose 150 accessories due to a HomeKit limit.
-You can however run multiple Homebridge instances by pointing them to different config and persistence paths (see issue [#827](https://github.com/homebridge/homebridge/issues/827)).
+You can however run [Multiple Homebridge Instances](https://github.com/oznu/homebridge-config-ui-x/wiki/Homebridge-Service-Command#multiple-instances) to get around this limitation.
  * Once an accessory has been added to the Home app, changing its name via Homebridge won't be automatically reflected in iOS.
 You must change it via the Home app as well.

 ## Why Homebridge?